HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/entitlement_checks_scenarios.md

 Refer to the guidance in the following HCL Support knowledge article: [What is the HCL Software License and Download Portal?](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344#a8).

+**Access Flexnet entitlement dashboard**
 Run the “Reports for Metered products” section to understand how to access your FlexNet entitlement dashboard.
 Users with authorized access to this service can run usage reports.
 The Digital Experience Cloud Native 9.5 entitlements are configured to report user-session consumption for deployments configured for production use.

+**Access My HCL Software entitlement dashboard**

 ## How user sessions in production deployments are calculated for report totals

-HCL Digital Experience Cloud Native 9.5 applies the following approach when it reports totals for user session consumption in deployments configured for production to individual customer FlexNet dashboards:
+HCL Digital Experience Cloud Native 9.5 applies the following approach when it reports totals for user session consumption in deployments configured for production to individual customer FlexNet dashboards or MHS dashboards:

 When a user interacts with an HCL DX Cloud Native 9.5 production deployment site, the License Manager pod, in conjunction with the HAProxy Pod coordinates a combination of IP address and user agent to identify a unique user session.
 For every request, a key is computed based on the requesting IP of the user, combined with the user agent and a forwarding header (`X-Forwarded-For`) for proxy (if a customer uses a proxy in their deployment setup) usage.
 Subsequent interactions during the same user session period use that key to identify the same user.